People struggline with generalized anxiety disorder of GAD experience a variety of symptoms. They often feel like they worry about everything.

 GAD is generally treated with psychotherapy, medication, or both.

-Psychotherapy.
 A type of psychotherapy called cognitive behavior therapy (CBT) is especially useful for treating GAD.
 It teaches a person different ways of thinking, behaving, and reacting to situations that help him or her feel less anxious and worried.
+There are several forms of CBT and the therapy may employ one or more of them, dependent on how someone is responding to treatment.

-Medication.
 Doctors also may prescribe medication to help treat GAD.
 Two types of medications are commonly used to treat GAD—anti-anxiety medications and antidepressants.
-Anti-anxiety medications are powerful and there are different types.
-Many types begin working right away, but they generally should not be taken for long periods.

-Antidepressants are used to treat depression, but they also are helpful for GAD.
+These medications are used to treat depression, but they also are helpful for GAD.
 They may take several weeks to start working.
-These medications may cause side effects such as headache, nausea, or difficulty sleeping.
-These side effects are usually not a problem for most people, especially if the dose starts off low and is increased slowly over time.
+These medications may cause side effects such as headache, nausea, reduced sex drive or difficulty sleeping.
+These side effects are usually not a problem for most people, especially if the dose starts off low and is increased only if needed.
+The latest research suggests that these drugs loose effectiveness over time especially over year.
 Talk to your doctor about any side effects you may have.

 Ways to Make Treatment More Effective

-Many people with anxiety disorders benefit from joining a self-help or support group and sharing their problems and achievements with others.
-Internet chat rooms can also be useful in this regard, but any advice received over the Internet should be used with caution, as Internet acquaintances have usually never seen each other and false identities are common.
+Many people with anxiety disorders benefit from fnding support from others who experience the same challenges or are a safe haven.
+Joining a self-help or support group and sharing their problems and achievements with others, helps people connect and remember they are not alone.
+Visiting internet chat rooms can be useful in this regard, but any advice received over the Internet should be used with caution, as internet acquaintances have usually never seen each other and false identities are common.
+Only use established trust resources to seek support.
 Talking with a trusted friend or member of the clergy can also provide support, but it is not a substitute for care from a mental health professional.

 The family is very important in the recovery of a person with an anxiety disorder.
 Ideally, the family should be supportive but not help perpetuate their loved one’s symptoms.
 Family members should not trivialize the disorder or demand improvement without treatment.